 Section 4.1 Least Squares

-Subsection 4.1.1 Theory of Least Squares
+¶Subsection 4.1.1 Theory of Least Squares

+Solving a linear system of equations is a fundamental use of the tools of linear algebra.
+You know from introductory linear algebra that a linear system may have no solution.
+In an applied situation there could be many reasons for this, and it begs the question: what to do next?
 We often construct mathematical models of practical situations, frequently in an effort to measure various parameters of the model.
-Suppose we think that interest rates \(R\text{,}\) as measured by the rate on one-year government bonds, are a linear function of construction activity \(C\text{,}\) as measured by the number of permits issued for new construction in the last 30 days.
+Suppose we think that interest rates R, as measured by the rate on one-year government bonds, are a linear function of construction activity C, as measured by the number of permits issued for new construction in the last 30 days.
 So the “hotter” the construction market, the greater the demand for loans, so the cost of money (the interest rate) is greater.
 With a good model, we might be able to predict interest rates by examining public records for changes in the number of construction permits issued.
+So we have a mathematical modelExample 4.1.1.
+Trivial Least Squares.

 Consider the extremely trivial system of equations in one variable, \(A\vect{x}=\vect{b}\) with